Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Gaseous Distribution Shape Classification

 \section{Gaseous Distribution Shape Classification}

 In the following sections, we analyze the shapes of the individual gaseous distributions in our sample of galaxies.
-Figure~\ref{fig: eigen_angle} presents a summary of the radial profiles of the axes to radii ratios, the angles between the eigenvectors of the reduced inertia tensor (principal axes), and the total angular momentum with respect to the Cartesian unit vectors $\uveci$, $\uvecj$, and \bm{$\hat{k}$}.
-Figure~\ref{fig: eigen_angle} also presents the shape parameters as a function of the galactocentric radius.
+Figure~\ref{fig: eigen_angle} presents the radial profiles of the axes to radii ratios, the angles between the eigenvectors\footnote{See Appendix~\ref{appendix:eigenvectors} for information concerning the orientation of these eigenvectors.} of the reduced inertia tensor (principal axes), and the total angular momentum with respect to the Cartesian unit vectors $\uveci$, $\uvecj$, and \bm{$\hat{k}$} for two galaxies in our sample.

-Using the method described in Sections~\ref{sec: simple},~\ref{sec: stretched},~\ref{sec: twisted}, and~\ref{sec: twisted-stretched}, we implement these radial profiles in the classifications of the shape of the individual gaseous distributions for each temperature regime (summarized in Table~\ref{tab: tempclass}) into the following categories: simple, twisted, stretched, and stretched-twisted distributions (adapted from the classification scheme originally presented in \citet{StarMorph} for stellar distributions and \citet{DMHaloMorph} for dark matter halos).
+Using the method described in Sections~\ref{sec: simple},~\ref{sec: stretched},~\ref{sec: twisted}, and~\ref{sec: twisted-stretched}, we implement these radial profiles in the classifications of the shape of the individual gaseous distributions for each temperature regime (summarized in Table~\ref{tab: tempclass}) into the following categories: simple, twisted, stretched, and twisted-stretched distributions (adapted from the classification scheme originally presented in \citet{StarMorph} for stellar distributions and \citet{DMHaloMorph} for dark matter halos).
 The results of these classifications are summarized in Table~\ref{tab: classifications}.

+As was first addressed in \citet{DMHaloMorph}, LSIM produces slightly noisier radial profiles than other methods, such as EVIM, due to local fluctuations.
+These small-scale fluctuations can lead to additional crossings of the eigenvalues and artificially inflate the number of distributions classified as stretched (see Section~\ref{sec: stretched}).
+To prevent spurious results, we employ a Savitzky–Golay filter \citep{savgol} with SciPy\_python \citep{2007CSE.....9c..10O}, to smooth each radial profile.

-In Figure~\ref{fig: eigen_angle}, we show a particularly interesting distribution in our sample set with ID number 479938 which displays all three of our major classification schemes: simple, twisted, and stretched, which correspond to cold, warm, and hot gas respectively.
-For the gas as a whole, we present a distribution that displays signals of both twisting and stretching (ID number 476266).
+In Figure~\ref{fig: eigen_angle}, we show a collection of profiles that display all three of our major classification schemes: simple, twisted, and stretched, which correspond to cold, warm, and hot gas, respectively.
+For the gas as a whole, we present a distribution that displays signals of both twisting and stretching.